A 1,500km detour and two nights’ camping with spiders, snakes and dingoes – would the Uluru Rock Tour prove worth the pain?

 When: The best time to visit Uluru is May to September when the weather is cooler and it’s safer to hike.
 The colours of the rock are more vibrant at this time of year and you are more likely to see waterfalls, plants and animals.

 How: We made use of our Greyhound Travel Pass to book our Uluru Rock Tour.
 The Greyhound Travel Passes are an excellent way to bridge the vast distances in Australia.
 Their range of passes offer choice, flexibility and freedom to explore the entire country.
-The passes can also be used to book experiences such as The Rock Tour (one of their outback experiences) as well as accommodation.
+The passes can also be used to book excursions such as The Rock Tour (one of their outback experiences) as well as accommodation.

 It’s important to note that the Uluru Rock Tour is designed for adventure and you will camp out in the open in the Australian outback.
-Also note that the organisers offer a protective head net for $5 AUD.
+Also, note that the organisers offer a protective head net for $5 AUD.
 Buy it and keep it in your daypack at all times.
 It’s well worth the cost for keeping flies at bay.

 In terms of how to get to Uluru, you can reach the area by bus, train, car or plane.
 We accessed Alice Springs using Greyhound Australia before joining the Uluru Rock Tour.
 Alice Springs is served by The Ghan rail service by Great Southern Rail running between Darwin and Adelaide.
 Car hire is also an option for visiting the area, we recommend Hertz Australia.